-Cannabis-based medicines were made fully legal here in the UK in November 2018, but that's not where the story ends.
-Even with the change in legality, the NHS is only willing to offer prescriptions to a select few.
+Cannabis-based medicines were made fully legal here in the UK in November 2018, but even with the change in legality, the NHS is only willing to offer prescriptions to a select few.

 Why?

-Let's shine a spotlight on why the NHS is hesitant to prescribemedical cannabis options, as well as what other avenues are available for patients who simply aren't covered by our national health provider.
+Here, we explore the reasoning the NHS gives as to why it is hesitant to prescribe medical cannabis options, as well as what other avenues are available for patients who simply aren't covered by our national health provider.

 Contents